Shini9000/PasswordManagerProject/README.md

 4. Mix "  # Ab3
 5. GenericPassword (Cap,Num and Sym"  # Ab3!
 6. Debug(Unsafe size) "  # Size of 200000 (Not implemented)

+Please report any bugs if you find any.